Sharmenkay/Nursing_Wizard-of-Oz/README.md

 - Georgia Department of Public Health.
 (2023). *Standard nurse protocols for registered professional nurses in public health*. https://dph.georgia.gov/nursing/nursing-protocols

+- Monks, T., & Harper, A. (2023).
+Improving the usability of open health service delivery simulation models using Python and web apps.
+NIHR open research, 3, 48.

 - Xu, J., He, C., Liu, X., Yin, Y., Yang, Y., & Zhang, J. (2023).
 XAIR: A framework of explainable AI in augmented reality. *Computers in Industry, 146*, 103819. https://doi.org/10.1016/j.compind.2023.103819

 - Zhu, X., Panigrahi, A., & Arora, S. (2025).
 On the power of context-enhanced learning in LLMs. *Proceedings of the 42nd International Conference on Machine Learning (ICML)*. https://arxiv.org/abs/2503.01821